 From the downloaded code, you can run bin/setup within any of the individual application directories.
 (You need to be on a system that runs a Unix-style shell, like Bash or Zsh.
-You may also need to make bin/setup executable with chmod +x bin/setup.)
+You may also need to make bin/setup executable with chmod +x bin/setup.
+If you need to do this for one file, you'll likely need to do it for all the files in the bin directory.)